Last updated on July 13th, 2021 at 06:02 am

 - The Immunity Kit that helps to fight infections, improves heart health, aids cancer prevention, and increases overall energy and is priced at $200 a month.

 Vault Health Alternatives: How do they compare to the competition?

 Any product review would fall short if it didn’t contain a comparison with its competitors.
-Here, Vault Health’s testosterone replacement treatment is compared to two other competitors in the market, Peak and Roman.
+Here, Vault Health’s testosterone replacement treatment is compared to two other competitors in the market, Hone Health and Roman.

 |Consultation||Before the process starts||Only after initial blood collection||Before process starts|

 |Blood test||Administered at home by a provider||Blood collection kit that patient has to administer through finger prick.
 If TRT is appropriate, a further blood test is done at home by a provider.||No|

 |TRT Treatments||Prescription medication||Prescription medication||Only testosterone support natural supplements|